Dark pool: UBS fine

 In January 2015 the U.S. regulators imposed a fine on UBS Group AG’s dark pool for failing to follow rules designed to ensure stock trades are executed fairly.
 In ordering UBS to pay $14.4 million, including a $12 million fine that exceeds all prior penalties against an alternative trading system, the Securities and Exchange Commission flagged a series of violations from 2008 to 2012.
 It said UBS let customers submit orders at prices denominated in increments smaller than a penny, something SEC rules prohibit because it can be used to get a better place in line when buying or selling stock.
 The ability to trade in sub-penny increments also wasn’t widely disclosed to UBS customers, and was instead pitched secretly to market makers including high-frequency traders, according to the SEC.

 ITG fine

 In August 2015, ITG (and its affiliate AlterNet Securities) settled with SEC for $20.3 million due to operating a secret trading desk and misusing the confidential trading information of dark pool subscribers.

-Impact to outside investors
+Impact on other investors

-Hypothetically, a retail "everyday" shareholder in any company could be disadvantaged if a dark pool trade is executed by a seller within the dark pool getting rid of a large number of that company's shares, which would thereby cause the price to drop.

-Share trading performed on platforms available to the public usually come with functionality allowing any user to see how many "now" and "sell" orders are in the pipeline that day for any individual security on the platform (i.e. NASDAQ).

-In turn, if dark pool trades were publicly viewable in the same way, a retail shareholder could prevent loss by selling at the same time, before the price went any lower (assuming that shareholder is confident the price won't go back up).
+A retail "everyday" shareholder in any company could be disadvantaged if a trader sells a large number of that company's shares within the dark pool.
+Share trading performed on public platforms usually allow users to see how many "now" and "sell" orders are in the pipeline that day for any individual security on the platform (i.e. NASDAQ).
+If dark pool trades were publicly viewable, a retail shareholder could avoid an immediate loss by selling at the same time, assuming that the large sale results in a price drop.

-Because they are private and withheld from the public, in this way, they pose some risk for traders outside the dark pool.